Plumbing Tips | January 17, 2022

 The 3 Categories of Water Damage

-Water damage is divided into three categories, each of which is based on the source and quality of water that causes property damage.
+Experts divide water damage into three categories, based on the source and quality of the water causing property damage.
 In other words, where the water came from, and how safe it is, has everything to do with which category the damage falls into.

 According to the IICRC, which makes these classifications, the categories of water “refer to the range of contamination in water, considering both its originating source and its quality after it contacts materials present on the job site.”